 Types of mobile commerce

-- Browsing for stuff online on your mobile: this type is concerned with internet shopping for groceries, daily necessaries, and electronics.
-Dedicated apps, optimized websites, or even social media platforms such as Facebook or Instagram which allow in-app purchases or store links.
+- Browsing for stuff online on your mobile: this type is concerned with internet shopping for groceries, daily necessities, and electronics.
+Dedicated apps, optimized websites, or even social media platforms such as Facebook or Instagram allow in-app purchases or store links.

 - Purchasing app-delivery stuff: this type deals with services such as food shipping, car pick up, and others.